 - We sometimes use medications that are approved by the FDA to treat a condition for which the FDA has not approved the medication.
 Perhaps the best example is our use of EDTA chelation therapy to treat conditions other than lead poisoning.

-We are a Christian-owned practice, and therefore much of our philosophy stems from our belief in God as our Creator.
+We are a Christian-owned practice, therefore much of our philosophy stems from our belief in God as our Creator.
 However, we are not exclusive to Christians.
 Rather, we invite people of all faiths and beliefs to experience our brand of holistic healing.

 Our main tenets can be summed up as follows: